MicrosoftDocs/windows-ai-docs/docs/windows-vision-skills/tutorial.md

 Create and implement a skill descriptor class inherited from [ISkillDescriptor][ISkillDescriptor] that provides information on the skill, provides a list of supported execution devices (CPU, GPU, and so on), and acts as a factory object for the skill.

-1. Import the [Microsoft.AI.Skills.SkillInterfacePreview][SkillInterfacePreview] namespace and derive your class from the [ISkillDescriptor][ISkillDescriptor] interface.
+1. Import the Microsoft.AI.Skills.SkillInterfacePreview namespace and derive your class from the [ISkillDescriptor][ISkillDescriptor] interface.

     ```csharp
     ...